DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 PostInstall 110% is the same like 100% but with fixed power management.

-Fully Working with sleep, iMessage and Apple ID sign-in.
-My "Line Out" Audio is mapped as "Internal Speakers", it works however.
-Sonoma installation not possible because normal itwlm does not init and AirportItwlm panics the boot.
-Fully working on Latest Ventura 13.6.1.

 # Use The Preinstall EFI when installing and on the setup too!
 There is a issue with Lilu and NootRX on the last setup stage, the only option is to use WhateverGreen (VESA mode) during the installation and setup stages and then booting the 100% ready system with NootRX later.